180 years of history

 The two other historic districts in Greensboro are the Dunleath Historic District and the Fisher Park Historic District.

-The Preservation Greensboro Development Fund is a revolving fund dedicated to preventing the demolition of historic properties.
+The Preservation Greensboro Development Fund is an independent revolving fund that preserves and rehabilitates historic structures through property acquisitions and partnerships.
 It was instrumental in saving the Bumpas-Troy House and partnered with the neighborhood association and City of Greensboro to save 919 Spring Garden Street, the Carrie and Charles Angle House.

 Online resources